 While this brings many benefits, you may have some concerns about how to share your digital records and what is considered best practice at an inspection in light of Ofsted’s fresh approach to gathering evidence.
 Ofsted’s ‘Early years inspection handbook for Ofsted registered provision’ (50-51. p14-15) sets out how inspectors will gather evidence about the quality of care, teaching and learning largely through observing children at play and discussions with the childminder or practitioner.
 It adds that ‘inspectors do not expect to see documentation other than that set out in the EYFS’ (62.).

-Even though the message from Ofsted is that they will no longer want to see assessment records or tracking data, ongoing assessment is still an integral part of the learning and development process.
+Even though the message from Ofsted is that they want to reduce the amount of time spent on tracking children’s progress, ongoing assessment is still an integral part of the learning and development process – see below.
 The Early Years Foundation Stage was never intended for practitioners to keep masses of data or paperwork.
 But it does require you to observe children, keep parent’s up-to-date with their child’s progress and development, and address any learning and development needs.

 The straightforward answer to this question is ‘yes’!
 Any system that supports your efficiency, saves time, reduces paperwork and is environmentally sustainable must be a good thing.
 Ofsted will neither approve nor disapprove of any chosen method or approach as long as you can demonstrate you meet the legal requirements of the EYFS and any other relevant legislation.
 The important factors are being able to access required electronic data during an inspection and being able to explain how you use systems and data to meet legal requirements.